artxgj/sql-stories/stock-market/highs-lows-averages-windows-sql-tutorial.md

 low_10_close generates rankings by closing price of each company's daily stock information from July 11, 2016 to July 7, 2017.

 Below are the results of each company's ten lowest-ranked closing price days.
-BABA, FB, KO, PEP, WFM and WMT have more than 10 days of data because of tied rankings.
+AMD, BABA, FB, KO, PEP, WFM and WMT have more than 10 days of data because of tied rankings.
 The tied rankings are due to these companies having days with the  closing price.

 | symbol | date       | volume    | open   | high   | low    | close  | ranking |
 |:-------|:-----------|:----------|:-------|:-------|:-------|:-------|:--------|